raspberrypilearning/rpi-automate-tasks/en/step_3.md

 --- task ---

-Tell systemd to enable your new service.
+In Terminal, tell systemd to enable your new service.

 ```bash
 sudo systemctl daemon-reload